Nasi Lemak

 Bring to boil, then lower heat to minimum.
 Cover the pot with the lid.
 Allow rice to cook for 15 to 20 minutes until it dries up and holes appear on the surface.
 Turn off the stove.
 Leave the lid on for another 10 minutes before serving the rice.

-Nasi Lemak Step 3
+Nasi Lemak Recipe Step 3

 Step 3 of 4